offsideswap/Moonmage/protocol/README.md

 ### Overview

-As Beanstalk implements EIP-2535, Beanstalk is upgraded through a `diamondCut` function call.
+As Moonmage implements EIP-2535, Moonmage is upgraded through a `diamondCut` function call.

 There are two different ways a `diamondCut` can execute code:
 1. Adding, replacing and/or removing functions
-    * Functions in Beanstalk are implemented in contracts known as `facets`.
+    * Functions in Moonmage are implemented in contracts known as `facets`.
 Facets are no different than normal smart contract with callable functions.
 In order to share a state, Facets can only define 1 internal state variable: The `AppStorage` struct defined in `AppStorage.sol`.
-Read more [here](https://docs.bean.money/developers/overview/app-storage).
+Read more [here](https://docs.moon.money/developers/overview/app-storage).
 2. Calling the `init` function of a contract
     * This is a one time action and will be called when the `diamondCut` is executed.
 There can be 1 `init` call per `diamondCut`.